-Hand sanitizer is a spotlight product these days, given the COVID-19 pandemic.
-But how exactly does it work?
+Hand sanitizer is a spotlight product these days, but how exactly does it work?
 And how does hand sanitizer compare to soap and water?
 Here, we break down everything you need to know about hand sanitizer effectiveness and hand hygiene best practices, so you know how to stay healthy.

 How Hand Sanitizer Works

 Hand sanitizers are typically alcohol-based, Over-the-Counter drug products that work to kill microbes on the skin after application.
 Hand sanitizer’s germ fighting, antimicrobial kick mainly comes from the denaturing (breaking) of the proteins that make up the structure of bacteria and viruses.
 Once these proteins are all broken apart, the germs fall apart as well- and voila, your hands are sanitized!

 Fun fact: every time you cook an egg, you’re denaturing its proteins, too.

 Sanitizers can be helpful hygiene products to take with you on the go, when soap and running water aren’t readily available (more on that below).
 They’re also great to keep in rooms or public areas without areas for hand washing, but where health and hygiene are still priorities.

 So if sanitizers are seemingly such an easy solution to hygiene, then why does the CDC still recommend washing hands with soap and water as the best method to prevent the spread of illness-causing pathogens?

 When to Use Hand Sanitizer VS Soap and Water

 While sanitizer can be effective against many germs when used properly, here’s the rub (pun intended): most people aren’t actually using hand sanitizer properly.
 This means that they’re still potential germ spreaders, even when they think their hands are clean!